-Causes and effects of poverty
+Causes & effects of poverty on society, children and violence

 Impoverished communities often suffer from discrimination and end up caught in cycles of poverty.
 Let's find out just what this means concretely.